Save Massachusetts Forests

 Three Forest Protection Bills Submitted to the Massachusetts Legislature

-HD 2202: AN ACT RELATIVE OR WATERSHED FOREST PROTECTION
+H952: AN ACT RELATIVE TO WATERSHED FOREST PROTECTION

 watershed lands as parks or reserves.

-HD 1477: AN ACT RELATIVE TO INCREASED PROTECTION WILDLIFE
+H1048: AN ACT RELATIVE TO INCREASED PROTECTION WILDLIFE MANAGEMENT AREAS

 • Fight climate change by allowing forests to grow back and keeping them standing